 While the cliff and mountaintop are on state land, the parking and [all but the last 0.1 mile of] the trail are not.
 Overcrowding reached a tipping point this last Memorial Day when land owners reported being blocked from their own driveways, trash, vandalism, noise, and use of their yards as outhouses.

 Beginning in June 2017, the trail and parking for Owls Head Mountain has been closed from 4:00 PM Friday through 7:00 AM Monday.
-This closure was supposed to last until the “end of the 2017 hiking season”, but as of December 2017, it remains open during the week while the landowners and town try to come up with a solution.
+This closure was supposed to last until the “end of the 2017 hiking season”, and then the trail closed permanently.
+However since the closure has worked, it remains open during the week while the landowners and town try to come up with a solution.
 A couple options have been discussed:

 - Acquire a parcel along Route 73 for a new parking area and reroute the trail